shrugs/proof-of-steak/whitepaper.md

 - Jason Teutsch and Robbie Bent, of the TrueBit Establishment
 - Jackson Palmer, creator of Dogecoin
+- Preethi Kasireddy, previously of Coinbase, a16z, and GoldmanSachs
-- Benny Giang and Arthur Camara, Crypto Kitties
+- Benny Giang and Arthur Camara, of Crypto Kitties
+- Lola Rigaut-Luczak, Blockchain Enthusiast
+- Ricky Medina, of DigitalOcean
+- Wayne Chang, of ConsenSys & WYC Technology

 The Steak Network is supported by:

 - Ryan Zurrer, Polychain Capital.
 - Naval Ravikant and Lucas Ryan, MetaStable
+- Linda Xie, Scalar Capital
 - Michael Karnjanaprakorn, Turing Capital
 - Alex Lines and Nicholas Chirls, Notaton Capital
+- Josh Nussbaum, Compund VC

 We never actually asked if we could use his name, but there it is: